jasondegraw/STADIC/README.md

 3. Run CMake to create project.
 For IDEs, the details depend upon the IDE that is being used.

     a.
-Microsoft Visual Studio 2013: Run the CMake GUI to generate the solution files, then open the .sln file with Visual Studio.
+Visual Studio or XCode: Run the CMake GUI to generate the build files, then open the .sln or .xcode file with the IDE.

     b.
 Qt Creator: Use the File/Open File or Project... menu item to select STADIC's CMakeLists.txt file, then run CMake.